 I’ve never been a fan of disciplinary action processes.
 You know, the process a manager or supervisor is supposed to go through with an employee who is doing something they shouldn’t or not doing something they should.
-It’s not that I don’t believe performance problems should be addressed; it’s just that I believe the point is not to discipline the person.
+It’s not that I don’t believe we should address performance problems; it’s just that I think the point is not to discipline the person.
 You know, like giving your 3-year old a “timeout” because they won’t pick up their toys.
-Or grounding your teenager for a month because they stayed out past curfew.
+Or when you ground your teenager for a month because they stayed out past curfew.

-One of my responsibilities is to work with team members to ensure they understand what’s expected of them and that they are clear on their objectives.
+One of my responsibilities is to work with team members to ensure they understand expectations and are clear on objectives.
 It’s also important that leadership is clear on acceptable behavior, and of course, unacceptable behavior.
 A good Staff Policy Manual is a must in helping to get this accomplished.

-In my experience, Disciplinary Action processes by far outnumber Corrective Action processes.
+In my experience, Disciplinary Action processes far outnumber Corrective Action processes.